-Other ObjectivesHealthy People 2020 is a comprehensive set of health objectives developed by the U.S. Department of Health and Human Services (DHHS).
+Other ObjectivesHealthy People 2030 is a comprehensive set of health objectives developed by the U.S. Department of Health and Human Services (DHHS).
 Healthy People provides science-based, 10-year national objectives for improving the health of all Americans.
 For three decades, Healthy People has established benchmarks and monitored progress over time.
-Healthy People 2020 has two objectives related to cesarean birth.
-Objective MICH 7.1 aims to reduce the rate of cesarean birth among low risk women with no prior cesarean birth to 23.9%.
-Objective MICH 7.2 aims to reduce cesarean births among low risk women with a prior cesarean birth to 81.7%.
+Healthy People 2030 has one objective related to cesarean birth.
+Objective MICH-06 aims to reduce the rate of cesarean birth among low risk women with no prior cesarean birth to 23.6%.

-How Are We Doing?In Utah, the rate of cesarean birth among low risk women with no prior cesarean birth decreased from 10.3% in 2009 to 7.9% in 2017.
-The rate of cesarean birth among low risk women with a prior cesarean birth decreased from 81.5% in 2009 to 74.9% in 2017.
-Utah exceeds the Healthy People 2020 objectives on both measures.
+How Are We Doing?In Utah, the rate of cesarean birth among low risk women with no prior cesarean birth decreased from 10.3% in 2009 to 8.6% in 2019, exceding the Healthy People 2030 objective.
+The rate of cesarean birth among low risk women with a prior cesarean birth decreased from 81.5% in 2009 to 73.0% in 2019.

-How Do We Compare With the U.S.?The overall cesarean rate in the U.S. increased from 20.8% in 1997 to 32.0% in 2017.
-Similarly, Utah's cesarean rates have increased from 15.9% in 1997 to 22.6% in 2017.
-The rate of cesarean birth among low risk women with no prior cesarean birth in Utah was 7.9% in 2017.
-The U.S. rate of cesarean birth among low risk women with no prior cesarean birth was 26.0% in 2017.
-The rate of cesarean birth among low risk women with a prior cesarean birth in Utah was 74.9% in 2017.
-The U.S. rate of cesarean birth among ALL women with a prior cesarean birth was 87.2% in 2017.
-The U.S. rate of cesarean birth among low risk women with a prior cesarean birth was 90.8% in 2007, the last year with available data.
+How Do We Compare With the U.S.?The overall cesarean rate in the U.S. increased from 20.8% in 1997 to 31.7% in 2019.
+Similarly, the Utah overall cesarean rate increased from 15.9% in 1997 to 22.9% in 2019.
+The Utah rate of cesarean birth among low risk women with no prior cesarean birth was 8.6% in 2019.
+The U.S. rate of cesarean birth among low risk women with no prior cesarean birth was 25.6% in 2019.
+The Utah rate of cesarean birth among low risk women with a prior cesarean birth was 73.0% in 2019.
+The U.S. rate of cesarean birth among ALL women with a prior cesarean birth is not available for 2019.

-What Is Being Done?The Utah Department of Health Office of Health Care Statistics publishes an annual Hospital Comparison Report on Maternity and Newborns to enable women and their families to become more knowledgeable about maternity care in hospitals within their communities.
-The Utah Department of Health Power Your Life program aims to improve the health of women before and between pregnancies, to ensure the best possible birth outcomes, regardless of the mode of delivery.
+What Is Being Done?The Utah Department of Health Power Your Life program aims to improve the health of women before and between pregnancies, to ensure the best possible birth outcomes, regardless of the mode of delivery.
 This approach includes the promotion of healthy weight and lifestyle throughout a woman's life, and education about this beginning in the teen years.
 Reproductive Life Plans have been developed for both teens and young women, and may be found online at: [http://www.poweryourlife.org].